 Now that the COP26 climate summit is over, I felt that the momentum has slowed down regarding climate change in the media.
 Therefore this post is a quick reminder of the simple changes you can make to help us become more sustainable and stave off global warming.

 1) Make an effort to walk or cycle more.
 Even if it is just swapping one journey a week, it will make a difference.
 Can you manage getting up ten minutes earlier and walking to work or school instead of getting the car out?
+Walking not only is good for reducing pollution, it also wakes your body up properly ready to focus on work.

 2) Have a meat-free day every week.
 It is easy and fun to come up with or follow vegetable-centred recipes.
 I have recently started to have more vegetables in my main meals, choosing vegetable lasagnes and pasta dishes over my traditional chicken or bacon meals.